Treat a varicocele without surgery.

 - Boys with a smaller testicle; at a higher risk for fertility problems when they are older

-Varicocele embolization is an image-guided procedure performed by our double board certified vascular and interventional radiologist.
+Your varicocele embolization is an image-guided procedure performed by Dr. Atabak Allaei, a double board-certified vascular and interventional radiologist who performs these routinely.
 The procedure is highly effective and offers a non-surgical alternative to surgery.
 It is less invasive and the patient is discharged within an hour after the procedure.
-The procedure is done through a small pinhole nick in the skin.
-Wide surgical incision and stitches are not required.
+The procedure is done through a small pinhole nick in the skin — wide surgical incision and stitches are not required.

 Anyone with symptoms of a varicocele is a candidate for varicocele embolization.
 You are a suitable candidate for varicocele embolization if you have:

-- Aching pain in scrotum during standing or activities
+- Aching pain in the scrotum during standing or activities

 - Enlarged palpable scrotal veins